Scalise Returns to Baseball Field One Year After Shooting Left Him Seriously Injured

 He was far from fully healed at the time and would still need several surgeries.
 But Scalise said he was ready to get back to work.

 "I really missed the job when I was away," Scalise told NPR.
-"In a business like this everyone is competitive. easily there could have been a time when somebody said, 'hey Scalise is in the hospital, lets somebody take his job.'"
+"In a business like this everyone is competitive.
+Easily there could have been a time when somebody said, 'Hey, Scalise is in the hospital.
+Let's somebody take his job.' "

-He didn't just want to ease back into a quieter version of his life either.
-Scalise said he was determined to dive back in to his job at the Majority Whip — the chief Republican vote counter in the House.
-It's a demanding job full of arm twisting and cajoling to get legislation passed.
+He didn't just want to ease back into a quieter version of his life, either.
+Scalise said he was determined to dive back into his job as the majority whip — the chief Republican vote counter in the House.
+It's a demanding job full of arm-twisting and cajoling to get legislation passed.

 He also found himself thrust into the national spotlight as a champion of Trump's fervent base.
-The Louisiana Republican has remained a staunch advocate for gun rights and has drawn himself closer than ever to President Trump on polices like immigration and taxes.
+The Louisiana Republican has remained a staunch advocate for gun rights and has drawn himself closer than ever to President Trump on policies like immigration and taxes.

-Its a relationship Trump memorialized in his State of the Union address earlier this year, dubbing Scalise with a signature nickname that he wears with pride.
+It is a relationship Trump memorialized in his State of the Union address earlier this year, dubbing Scalise with a signature nickname that he wears with pride.

 "With us tonight is one of the toughest people ever to serve in this House," Trump said.
-"A guy who took a bullet, almost died and was back to work three and a half months later.
+"A guy who took a bullet, almost died and was back to work 3 1/2 months later.
 The Legend from Louisiana, Congressman Steve Scalise."

 This new elevation comes at a chaotic time for House Republicans.
 Speaker Paul Ryan is set to step down, leaving a void in GOP leadership.
-Scalise has endorsed Majority Leader Kevin McCarthy for the job but some in the party are still agitating for Scalise to take the lead.
+Scalise has endorsed Majority Leader Kevin McCarthy for the job, but some in the party are still agitating for Scalise to take the lead.

-He's popular with his colleagues and he's a regular fixture on cable news and in interviews embracing Trump and his agenda.
+He is popular with his colleagues and is a regular fixture on cable news and in interviews embracing Trump and his agenda.

 "I think its real important for us to have a close relationship with President Trump and to work with him to achieve the things we both want to see happen to get this country back on track," Scalise said.
 "He called me multiple times when I was in the hospital, just checking in on me.
-He didn't want to talk about anything except to say, 'Steve how are you doing?'
+He didn't want to talk about anything except to say, 'Steve, how are you doing?'
 We talked about a lot of stuff after that.
 He and I have a very strong relationship.
 We've worked very closely on big stuff."

-And colleagues like Arizona Senator Jeff Flake, a teammate who tended to Scalise's wounds on the baseball field last year, say the story of his recovery is inextricable from his political story going forward.
+And colleagues like Arizona Sen. Jeff Flake, a teammate who tended to Scalise's wounds on the baseball field last year, say the story of his recovery is inextricable from his political story.

-"I think this is so much ingrained into, his i don't know, persona I guess," Flake said.
+"I think this is so much ingrained into his, I don't know, persona I guess," Flake said.
 "He doesn't have to talk about it that much.
 When he stands up in a room people see it."